Bridgeport in Jackson County, Alabama — The American South (East South Central)

 Erected 1965 by Alabama Historical Society.

 Location.
 34° 56.785′ N, 85° 43.526′ W. Marker is in Bridgeport, Alabama, in Jackson County.
 Marker is at the intersection of Alabama Route 227 and Busbey Ave, on the right when traveling north on State Route 227.
+Near the base of the marker stands six memorial markers for Confederate soldiers.
 Touch for map.
-Near the base of the marker stands six memorial markers for Confederate soldiers.
 Marker is in this post office area: Bridgeport AL 35740, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Rocky Springs Church of Christ (approx. 1.6 miles away); Trail of Tears (approx. 2.4 miles away); Birthplace of Jobyna Lancaster Ralston-Arlen Christmas Night Shootout (approx. 4.7 miles away in Tennessee); James Thomas Fitz-Gerald, Jr. (approx. 4.7 miles away in Tennessee); Fort McCook (approx. 5.2 miles away in Tennessee); Bean-Roulston Graveyard (approx. 6.4 miles away in Tennessee); Chiaha (approx. 6.9 miles away in Tennessee).
+At least 8 other Rocky Springs Church of Christ (approx. 1.6 miles away); Trail of Tears (approx. 2.4 miles away); Birthplace of Jobyna Lancaster Ralston-Arlen (approx. 4.7 miles away in Tennessee); Christmas Night Shootout (approx. 4.7 miles away in Tennessee); James Thomas Fitz-Gerald, Jr. (approx. 4.7 miles away in Tennessee); Fort McCook (approx. 5.2 miles away in Tennessee); Ebenezer Church (approx. 5.8 miles away); Bean-Roulston Graveyard (approx. 6.4 miles away in Tennessee).

 Regarding Bridgeport.
 The marker text "...U.S. victory at Chickamauga and lifting siege of Chattanooga" might be interpreted as implying a Union victory at Chickamauga.
 I believe the intent here is to indicate the vital role that Bridgeport played in the ultimate Union success at Chatanooga, following the setback at Chickamauga.